 Submit your e-mail and instantly receive the current Katie Beckett Deeming Waiver Application!

-Additional assistance filling out the Katie Beckett Deeming Waiver in Georgia forms to apply is available via a FREE 2-hour seminar on Parent to Parent of Georgia’s website and review Deeming Waiver Basics and A Guide to the Deeming Waiver Application Process.
+Additional assistance completing the Katie Beckett Deeming Waiver forms is available via a FREE 2-hour seminar on Parent to Parent of Georgia’s website; review Deeming Waiver Basics and A Guide to the Deeming Waiver Application Process.
 Details of past application instructions can also be found here.

-Or if you prefer to pass the task of completing this process (for a fee) to a healthcare advocate, contact us and we can provide you with contact information of two local consultants who will complete the process for you or review your documentation and walk you through the application.
+Or if you prefer to pass the task of completing this process (for a fee) to a healthcare advocate, contact us and we can e-mail the contact information of two local consultants who will complete the process for you or review your documentation and walk you through the application. **We are not affiliated with any healthcare advocate.
+We are only sharing information.** Additionally, questions about Katie Beckett can also be answered by the Katie Beckett Team (see step 2 for the Centralized Office contact info).

 Did your pediatrician inform you the about Katie Beckett Deeming Waiver in Georgia?
 If not, chances are he or she may not be aware of the resources available to families like yours.
 We’ve created a packet which you and your pediatrician will find helpful.
 Step-by-step instructions of the Katie Beckett application process is also included.